nigeleke/scopa/README.md

 ## Background

 I initially discovered Scopa during a holiday in Puglia in August 2024.
-For a beginner especially it's scoring seemed somewhat complicated and, at the time, I setup a quick spreadsheet to track each round of scores for each player.
+For a beginner especially, the scoring seemed somewhat complicated.
+At the time I setup a quick spreadsheet to track each round of scores for each player.
 It worked but was not easy to navigate or reset or add additional players.

 I decided to write this program:

   - to have a simpler way to score the game and
   - to complete a development using the [Dioxus](https://dioxuslabs.com/) framework (by way of a comparison against earlier work developed using [Leptos](https://www.leptos.dev/)).

+Comments for improvement, and any other issues, can be raised on [scopa/issues](https://github.com/nigeleke/scopa/issues).

 ## Development